ArcFace: Additive Angular Margin Loss for Deep Face Recognition: Introduction

-By observing that the weights from the last fully connected layer of a classification DCNN trained on the softmax loss bear conceptual similarities with the centres of each face class, the works in \cite{liu2017sphereface,liu2016large} proposed a multiplicative angular margin penalty to enforce extra intra-class compactness and inter-class discrepancy simultaneously, leading to a better discriminative power of the trained model.
-Even though Sphereface \cite{liu2017sphereface} introduced the important idea of angular margin, their loss function required a series of approximations in order to be computed, which resulted in an unstable training of the network.
-In order to stabilise training, they proposed a hybrid loss function which includes the standard softmax loss.
+To adopt margin benefit but avoid the sampling problem in the Triplet loss~\cite{schroff2015facenet}, recent methods~\cite{liu2017sphereface,tencent2017CosineFace,wang2018additive} focus on incorporating margin penalty into a more feasible framework, the softmax loss, which has global sample-to-class comparisons within the multiplication step between the embedding feature and the linear transformation matrix.
+Naturally, each column of the linear transformation matrix is viewed as a class center representing a certain class.
+Sphereface \cite{liu2017sphereface} introduces the important idea of angular margin, however their loss function requires a series of approximations, which results in an unstable training of the network.
+In order to stabilize training, they propose a hybrid loss function which includes the standard softmax loss.
 Empirically, the softmax loss dominates the training process, because the integer-based multiplicative angular margin makes the target logit curve very precipitous and thus hinders convergence.
-CosFace \cite{tencent2017CosineFace,wang2018additive} directly adds cosine margin penalty to the target logit, which obtains better performance compared to SphereFace but admits much easier implementation and relieves the need for joint supervision from the softmax loss.

-In this paper, we propose an Additive Angular Margin Loss (ArcFace) to further improve the discriminative power of the face recognition model and to stabilise the training process.
-As illustrated in Figure \ref{fig:arcfacelossframework}, the dot product between the DCNN feature and the last fully connected layer is equal to the cosine distance after feature and weight normalisation.
-We utilise the arc-cosine function to calculate the angle between the current feature and the target weight.
-Afterwards, we add an additive angular margin to the target angle, and we get the target logit back again by the cosine function.
+In this paper, we propose an Additive Angular Margin loss~ \cite{deng2019arcface} to stabilize the training process and further improve the discriminative power of the face recognition model.
+More specifically, the dot product between the DCNN feature and the last fully connected layer is equal to the cosine distance after feature and center normalization.
+We utilize the arc-cosine function to calculate the angle between the current feature and the target center.
+Afterwards, we introduce an additive angular margin to the target angle, and we get the target logit back again by the cosine function.
 Then, we re-scale all logits by a fixed feature norm, and the subsequent steps are exactly the same as in the softmax loss.
-The advantages of the proposed ArcFace can be summarised as follows:
+Due to the exact correspondence between the angle and arc in the normalized hypersphere, our method can directly optimize the geodesic distance margin, thus we call it ArcFace.